Guido Buffarini Guidi: World War II

 Buffarini Guidi (right) in Fara Sabina with Queen Elena of Italy, November 1933.

 After leaving the army, with the rank of lieutenant colonel, he became active in Fascist circles, and joined the National Fascist Party (PNF).
 A mayor of Pisa in April 1923, Buffarini Guidi headed the local Party hierarchy from 1924 (his notoriety being increased by his career as a lawyer).
 He rose to become honorary Consul of the MVSN Blackshirts - the voluntary militia after the March on Rome.

 In May 1933, he was appointed to be Undersecretary Minister of Interior, and forged an alliance with Galeazzo Ciano - opposing the Party bureaucracy, creating several secret services, and attempting to lessen the effects of Antisemitic legislation passed by the regime.
 Nevertheless, (and unlike Ciano), on 25 July 1943, Buffarini Guidi voted in favor of Benito Mussolini during Dino Grandi's attempt to have the latter deposed and get Italy to sign a peace with the Allies.
 As a reward, after Nazi Germany intervened and rescued Mussolini in September, Guido Buffarini Guidi was appointed Minister of the Interior of the new Italian Social Republic (established by Nazis in Northern Italy).
 Seen as extremely avaricious, he was distrusted even by most of his cabinet colleagues.

+On 30 November 1943, Guidi issued RSI Police Order No. 5, which required the Italian police to arrest all Jews except for those born of mixed marriages and deport them to concentration camps.
+Ten days after issuing the order he amended it to exclude the gravely ill and those over the age of 70.
+The order is regarded as a major turning point in the Italian Holocaust.